-HYDRAULIC OIL LEVEL - The hydraulic fluid level can be easily checked by monitoring the oil level through the sight gages.
-The two sight gages are mounted, one several inches above the other, on the pedestal.
-The hydraulic oil level should be just above the bottom of the top sight gage at full capacity (17 gallons or 64.4 liters)
+HYDRAULIC OIL LEVEL - The hydraulic fluid level can be easily checked by monitoring the oil level through the sight gauge.
+Add hydraulic oil if necessary.

 CONTROLS - Operate all the lift controls through the full range of motion to verify the controls are functioning properly.